-There are two PG&E Timber Management Units (TMUs) on lands to be retained by PG&E. The TMU located by Lyons Reservoir contains 234 timbered acres and is managed under a Recreation and Sustainable Timber Management prescription, meaning that recreation in this area is compatible with timber management.
-Forest management in designated recreation areas is limited to fuels reduction, hazard tree removal, and improvement of aesthetics.
+There are six PG&E Timber Management Units (TMUs) on the parcels to be retained by PG&E. The North Battle Creek Reservoir, Lake Grace, and Millseat Creek TMUs include a total of 1,923 timbered acres.
+These TMUs are managed under a Recreation and Sustainable Timber Management prescription, meaning that recreation in these areas is compatible with timber management.
+Forest management in designated recreation areas is limited to fuel reduction, hazard tree removal, and improvement of aesthetics.
 Outside of designated recreation areas, sustainable timber management is emphasized.
-The TMU for the parcel by the Section 4 Canal contains 39 timbered acres and is currently managed under a Salvage prescription, meaning that the lands are primarily managed for uses other than sustained timber production, but may require management to mitigate for emergency forest and watershed health issues, such as insect attacks.
-The parcels by Columbia Ditch and Phoenix Powerhouse are not contained within TMUs.